MCorentin/plotReadLengths/README.md

           -l: a length file, is created by this script.
 Can be used to run the script again more quickly.
                   /!\ If both -f and -l are specified, -l will have the priority.
           -g: the estimated genome size, will be used to compute the coverage.
 Optional
-          -b: the number of bins on the plot.
-Default: 20
+          -b: bin size based on the percentage of the longest sequence.
+Default: 5
   Output:
           -o: the output director.
 Default to ./
   Other: